 Hello everyone, and thanks for checking out my bio page.
-I also hope you’ll join the WGNO News team tonight at 10:00!
+I also hope you’ll join the News With A Twist team tonight at 10 and 11!

 I’ve been with WGNO since its first newscast as an ABC station in March of 1996.
 I arrived in New Orleans as a single guy who’d worked in Dallas (as a news intern), Sherman, and Waco, Texas, as well as Omaha, Nebraska, and Des Moines, Iowa.
 I met my wife in New Orleans, started a family here, and have made it my permanent home.

 When I’m not crunching deadlines, anchoring newscasts, or posting stories to the web, I’m often chasing my son around the yard or doing something that embarrasses my teenaged daughter.

 My wife and I are big animal lovers.
 We also like to travel and try to take regular vacations to Watercolor, Florida, and Santa Fe, New Mexico.

 I enjoy fishing, boating, playing basketball, skateboarding (even better with one of my dogs!), bicycling, and swimming.
 I also enjoy attempting new activities from time to time that make my wife wonder if I’ll break a bone.
 My passion for news is rivaled only by my passion for barbecuing and grilling in the backyard.

 During my television news career, I’ve covered some of the biggest national and international stories including the Luby’s Cafeteria massacre, the Oklahoma City Bombing, Branch Davidian standoff, 9/11 attack in New York City and, of course, Hurricane Katrina.